 Typical reasons for rejecting a candidate include:

-- ethical lapses
+- Ethical lapses

-- questionable behavior
+- Questionable behavior

-- not disclosing a layoff or firing
+- Not disclosing a layoff or firing

-- evidence of plagiarism
+- Evidence of plagiarism

-- not disclosing a criminal conviction
+- Not disclosing a criminal conviction

 Willful deception or lying by omission will jeopardize your admission.
-Minor discrepancies such as being off by a month when listing your employment dates likely won’t.
+Minor discrepancies, such as being off by a month when listing your employment dates, likely won’t.
 Most schools give applicants a chance to explain any plausible mistakes.

-Once, a student had already started school and was escorted out due to an omission on the application.
+Once, a student had already started school and got escorted out due to an application omission.
 It wasn’t because of a lie.
-Rather, this person failed to include information the program would have wanted to know about during the application process.
+Instead, this person failed to include information the program would have wanted to know about during the application process.

 What are they looking for in background checks?

-Business schools can investigate application details that include everything from recommenders, employment and education history, extracurricular and professional involvements, leadership roles and even authenticate anecdotes from application essays.
+Business schools can investigate application details that include everything from recommenders, employment, and education history, extracurricular and professional involvements, leadership roles, and even authenticate anecdotes from application essays.